vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 {% endraw %}
 ```

-Now the lights also turned on!
+If all went correctly, the device now also react on your box!

-Now you can add these commands to your automations.
+Now you can add also other buttons from the remote to the box.

+Now the fun continues to automation the commands!
+Turn the candles/fireplace on when you enter the room in the evening or whatever scenario you can think of!
+Enjoy home automation!

 ---
 ### Home Assistant